acquia/blt/readme/phpstorm.md

 Specifically:

-1. Go to PHPStorm settings / preferences.
+1. Go to PHPStorm settings / preferences
-1. Open Languages -> PHP -> Code Sniffer.
+1. Open Languages -> PHP -> Code Sniffer
-1. Open the modal next to "Configuration" and select the PHPCS binary in your project located at vendor/bin/phpcs.
+1. Open the modal next to "Configuration" and select the PHPCS binary in your project located at vendor/bin/phpcs
-1. Open Editor -> Inspections.
+1. Open Editor -> Inspections
-1. Uncheck the PHP box to disable all PHP inspections.
+1. Uncheck the PHP box to disable all PHP inspections
-1. Recheck the box for undefined variable analysis (since Coder 2 doesn't support this).
+1. Recheck the box for undefined variable analysis (since Coder 2 doesn't support this)
-1. Recheck the box next to PHP CodeSniffer validation.
+1. Recheck the box next to PHP CodeSniffer validation
-1. Under PHP CodeSniffer configuration, change the coding standard to "custom" and then select the phpcs.xml file in the root of your project.
+1. Under PHP CodeSniffer configuration, change the coding standard to "custom" and then select the phpcs.xml file in the root of your project

 ## Setting up Xdebug